luxonis/depthai-experiments/collision-avoidance/README.md

 # Collision avoidance

-This experiment is still a WIP

-It's goal is to detect the vehicles moving towards the camera and alert the user if it can be dangerous pass
+This experiment's goal is to detect the vehicles moving towards the camera and alert the user if it can be dangerous pass

 ## Install